kca0615/sortable-table/README.md

 We set this exercise up for a couple of reasons that we hope resonate with you:

 1. We think that a 1-hour window into coding a single problem is only going to provide us with a narrow view of your skills; and we get it – the extra pressure of trying to solve some puzzle doesn't do anyone justice, either
-2. We want to mimic an experience as close as possible to what you'd be doing on a day-to-day basis as a Frontend Engineer here at Gusto – reading through requirements, debating different approaches, and putting up a PR for review 🙌
+2. We want to mimic an experience as close as possible to what you'd be doing on a day-to-day basis as a Frontend Engineer here at Company – reading through requirements, debating different approaches, and putting up a PR for review 🙌

-This question is scoped down to what we think can be tackled in 4 hours or less, but otherwise, the requirements listed below, the designs provided alongside those, and the process are very similar to what you could expect from working at Gusto.
+This question is scoped down to what we think can be tackled in 4 hours or less, but otherwise, the requirements listed below, the designs provided alongside those, and the process are very similar to what you could expect from working at Company.

 ## Expectations and Instructions